Chocolate Cobbler. Mm, It’s Good.

 I looked back through the first few recipes I’ve posted and I realized that I needed something HEALTHY.
 Something that wouldn’t make you all fat.
 Something that had at least some nutritional value.
 And then I laughed and I got out the ingredients for chocolate cobbler.

 I’m sorry.
 Please forgive me.

 This chocolate cobbler is definitely what I would call comfort food.
 It’s fast.
 It’s warm and melty.
 And it’s chocolate.
-It is not the most fancy desert, nor is it the most delicious.
+It is not the most fancy dessert, nor is it the most delicious.
 That’s right.
 I admitted that it isn’t the most delicious thing to have ever passed my lips.
 But, it is good.
 I’d even go as far as VERY, VERY GOOD when you serve it warm with vanilla ice cream.

-The best part about this desert, though, is that it’s the perfect week night chocolate treat when you just don’t have time to fuss around with dinner, but you really want that sweet something at the end of your meal.
+The best part about this dessert, though, is that it’s the perfect week night chocolate treat when you just don’t have time to fuss around with dinner, but you really want that sweet something at the end of your meal.
 This?
 Fits the bill perfectly.
 And your kids will love it.

 Enough talking.
 Let’s make a chocolate cobbler.

 First things first, you’re going to need butter, self rising flour (if you don’t have self-rising flour you can make your own by adding 1 1/2 tsp. baking powder and 1/2 tsp. salt to one cup all purpose flour), white sugar, cocoa powder, instant coffee, milk, vanilla, brown sugar and water.
 That’s it!
 You don’t even need an egg!
 If that isn’t the most basic list of ingredients around, I don’t know what is.

 Now, the first thing you want to do is grab an 8×8 baking dish and plop 6 tablespoons of butter right in it.
 Don’t bother cutting it up.
 Just peel the wrapper off your butter and stick it in your dish.